jonasbn/til/github_actions/use_dependabot_for_docker.md

-# Use dependabot for Ruby
+# Use dependabot for Docker

-You can get Dependabot to help you with keeping your Ruby dependencies up to date, if it is based on **Bundler**.
+You can get Dependabot to help you with keeping your Docker files up to date with their base images.

 ```yaml
 # Basic dependabot.yml file